Schw4lbe/CSV-Processing/dev-log.md

 ### backlog

-- have a look into unit testing
+- create frontend animation while data is set in table
-- upload, update, export api
+- update, export api
 - therefor:

 > Further Suggestions:
 > API Documentation: Clearly document each API endpoint, detailing its purpose, input requirements, and output format.

 > Error Handling: Implement robust error handling for each API to manage and respond to different error conditions gracefully.